aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Answer (mcardoso3-stat6250):  An array is useful for reducing the number of statements that are required for processing variables.
 - Question (lzhao4−stat6250): How to correctly define an array?
 - Question (cyuan10-stat6250): What is an “executable” statement?
+- Question (aalamri−stat6250): When do we need to use the array statement?

 [Course Textbook Chapter 15, Problem 2]